albar965/littlenavmap-manual/en/GLOSSARY1.md

 X-Plane: All airports in the `Custom Scenery` folder are considered add-on airports and will be highlighted accordingly.

+### Approach Procedure
+An approach procedure is a series of maneuvers for the transfer of an aircraft in instrument flight conditions from the initial approach to a landing or to a point from which a landing may be made visually.
+If a flight plan includes a standard arrival procedure \(STAR\), an approach procedure will normally follow the STAR.

 ### Arrival Procedure
 Approach, transition or STAR procedure.

 ### BGL
 A binary file with the extension `BGL` which is part of a flight simulator scenery containing airport, navaid or airway information.
 These files can also contain traffic, landclass, elevation or other information which is not relevant for _Little Navmap_.

 ### CSV